 You must secure an internship before the beginning of the semester in which you register for the internship course.
-You must also fill out the internship agreement form and have the internship approved by an international studies adviser prior to starting the internship.
+You must also fill out the College of Arts and Sciences internship protocols, both the learning agreement and the risk acknowledgment, and have the internship approved by an international studies adviser prior to starting the internship.

 You may not switch internships mid-semester and are not allowed to complete the requirements of the internship by working at two sites for half the time.
 If you think that your internship is not providing the experience you were hoping for, you can take an incomplete for the semester and secure a new internship within the following two semesters.
 You are expected to work at your internship for 140 hours throughout the semester.